storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 IAM Roles provide an alternative method to securely distribute AWS credentials across EC2 instances.
 These credentials can be used for accessing AWS S3.
 Refer to the [Amazon AWS EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more information.

-cunoFS will automatically detect IAM roles on an EC2 instance, so no further configuration is necessary.
+Object Mount will automatically detect IAM roles on an EC2 instance, so no further configuration is necessary.

 :::{note}
-Combined use of cunoFS managed credentials with IAM Roles in EC2 is {strong}`not currently supported`.
+Combined use of Object Mount managed credentials with IAM Roles in EC2 is {strong}`not currently supported`.
 :::

 (user-guide-gcs-native-credentials)=

 ### Google Cloud Storage using environment variable

-cunoFS can directly use service account credentials, which are commonly used by applications to access Google Cloud Storage.
+Object Mount can directly use service account credentials, which are commonly used by applications to access Google Cloud Storage.
 To use a service account credential file (in JSON or PKCS12 format), specify a value for the {code}`GOOGLE_APPLICATION_CREDENTIALS` environment variable.
-For example, a credential file located in {code}`/home/user/gckey.json` can be loaded to cunoFS by using:
+For example, a credential file located in {code}`/home/user/gckey.json` can be loaded to Object Mount by using:

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="/home/user/gckey.json"